 People must buy lots of inventory to get started selling with LuLaRoe (see: Getting Started with LuLaRoe).
 This seems okay because the company had a return policy which claimed to cover 100% of returns.
 However, it was already full of fine print and it was pretty easy to get into a situation where sellers were losing thousands.
 The return policy is now even more strict, covers less, and isn’t a 100% refund.

 Check out the original articles for more information

 LuLaRoe is not a great option to join if you’re looking to start a business.
 Be sure to do a lot of research about LuLaRoe.
 Many people have lost a lot of money with LuLaRoe.
 Also check out: Is LuLaRoe a Pyramid Scheme?

 It Works! sells the weight loss and cosmetic wrap products (“crazy wrap thing”).
 It Works! claims to be a ‘Multi Level Marketing’ company.
 MLMs share many qualities with Pyramid Schemes.
 Because they share so many qualities it can be incredibly difficult to tell if the company is a […]

-Who is getting paid and how?
-Details!
 Consultants (bottom level) pay up front costs to sell products and get initial inventory.
 They then try to sell that inventory (and more) to get back the initial money they spent, and make more.
 They make less money if the products sell for less money.